March 7, 2018

 Online task tracking software can be used to set up reminders for employees to remember their company’s brand promise.

-4. Not optimizing customer experience
+4. Not optimizing the customer experience

 According to Salesforce, 56% of companies stated that a decline in customer satisfaction was most often tied to their experience with that brand being inconsistent.

 It is not enough to be determined to provide the best customer experience; problems faced by customers must be actively identified and removed.
-Failure to identify all the issues customers face can result in a suboptimal customer experience.
+Failure to identify all the issues customers face can result in suboptimal customer experience.

 Optimization of customer experience also fails when customers’ complaints and suggestions are either ignored or rebuffed.

 Customers need to feel valued and heard.
-To optimize customer experience, it is important to train employees to engage with customers in such a way that the customers understand its importance and to devise polices that take swift action to solve customer complaints.
+To optimize customer experience, it is important to train employees to engage with customers in such a way that the customers understand its importance and to devise policies that take swift action to solve customer complaints.

 For example, T-Mobile appointed mobile and web analytics to fix issues that hinder the online buying experience, which in turn improved revenues.